-Calcium, polyphenols and tannins found in tea, and phytates, which are a component of plant foods such as legumes, rice and grains, can decrease the absorption of nonheme iron.
+Calcium, polyphenols, and tannins found in tea, and phytates, which are a component of plant foods such as legumes, rice, and grains, can decrease the absorption of nonheme iron.
 Some proteins found in soybeans also inhibit nonheme iron absorption.
-Most healthy individuals can maintain normal iron stores when the diet provides a wide variety of foods.
+Most healthy individuals can maintain normal iron stores when their diet provides a wide variety of foods.

 The RDA for Iron

-The Recommended Dietary Allowance (RDA) is the daily dietary intake level that is sufficient to meet the nutrient requirements of most all healthy individuals in each life-stage and gender group.
+The Recommended Dietary Allowance (RDA) is the daily dietary intake level that is sufficient to meet the nutrient requirements of most healthy individuals in each age group and gender group.

 9 to 13 years: 8 mg